dhirajkrgupta/NotePad/README.md

 ### Prerequisites

 - Ensure you have  `gcc` and resource compiler installed on your system.
+- For Windows, tools such as MinGW can provide gcc and windres.

 #### Steps to Compile and Run